Hopson97/Pathfinding-Visualiser/README.md

 sh scripts/build.sh install
 ```

-The `install` argument is only needed for the first time compilation as this is what grabs the libraries from Conan
+The `install` argument is only needed for the first time compilation as this is what grabs the libraries from Conan, future builds can omit the `install` arg.

 To run, at the root of the project: